e18e/e18e/docs/docs/replacements/js-yaml.md

 # Replacements for `js-yaml`

+`js-yaml` appears to be unmaintained and has known spec-compliance issues.

 ## `yaml`

 [`yaml`](https://github.com/eemeli/yaml) is a well maintained YAML 1.2/1.1 parser/stringifier with better spec compliance, comment/AST support, and no deps.